Why Do I Feel So Detached From 2021?

 At the start of 2021 the US historian Susan Crane published a book called Nothing Happened.
 It was her attempt, in part, to understand why we perceive certain periods as uneventful.
 "Nothing," she observed, is a word often used to describe "long stretches of time in which noteworthy events were scarce… and then something happened that was worth noticing."

 Crane’s book came out on 19th January.
 Even then it was clear that historians wouldn’t remember 2021 as a year in which nothing happened.
-Thirteen days earlier, a mob of Trump supporters had stormed the US Capitol; in the UK, a record COVID-19 death toll had been set three times over since New Year’s Day.
-Over the last 12 months we’ve been buffeted by major events both good and bad – from the demands for action to prevent male violence against women in the wake of Sarah Everard’s murder to the COVID vaccine rollout and the chaotic withdrawal of US and NATO troops from Afghanistan.
+Thirteen days earlier, a mob of Trump supporters had stormed the US Capitol; record COVID-19 numbers continue to climb in Australia.
+Over the last 12 months we’ve been buffeted by major events both good and bad — from the demands for action to prevent male violence against women in the wake of Sarah Everard’s murder to the COVID vaccine rollout and the chaotic withdrawal of US and NATO troops from Afghanistan.

 Advertisement